sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

    Historically (until release 2.2), Python's built-in types have differed from user-defined types because it was not possible to use the built-in types as the basis for object-oriented inheritance.
-This limitation does not exist any longer.
+This limitation no longer exists.

 .. index:: pair: built-in; types